prashanta99/CarND-LaneLines-P1/writeup_template.md

       ![alt text][./images_for_writeup/solidYellowCurve2ROI.jpg]

-Part2.
-In this part our goal is to highlight the detected edges.
-This is done using hough Transform and
+**Part2.** _Highlight the detected lanes on the original image:_**
-       which results in a set of lines for both left and right lane.
+           This is done using hough Transform and which results in a set of lines for both left and right lane.
             To get only one line I took average of the left and right lines and used it to Draw on the image
    1. Applied hough transform to the masked image resulted from step-3
       ![alt text][./images_for_writeup/solidYellowCurve2ROI.jpg]